joseeden/All-Things-DevOps/pages/030-Security/015-Security-Awareness-Training.md

 - Essential tools for guiding and ensuring thorough incident response.
 - Not a specific exercise type but a crucial component in the response process.

-## Security Awareness versus Security Training

-- **Security Awareness** activities aim to capture the attention of individuals in an organization, making them conscious of security issues or concerns.

-- **Security training** is designed to build proficiency in a set of skills or actions in security subjects.
-It helps employees develop the skills and abilities to protect the organization from threats